Woman going through perimenopause prepares healthy fall foods with her son

 Pumpkins

-This antioxidant also helps the immune system and fights inflammation.
-This may help reduce the intensity of menopause symptoms like hot flashes and joint pain.
+The antioxidants in pumpkin also support your immune system and may also help reduce inflammation, potentially easing symptoms like hot flashes and joint pain.

 Pumpkin seeds, or pepitas, are equally beneficial, especially because of their high magnesium content.
-Magnesium is a key mineral for those in menopause.
-It may help with hot flashes during menopause.
-Studies have shown that magnesium can also help reduce stress.
-For some people during the menopause transition, cortisol levels often go up during menopause because of hormonal imbalances.
+Magnesium may help with hot flashes and stress relief during menopause.

 Pumpkin seeds are also a good source of plant-based protein, fiber, and healthy fats.
 These help you feel full, help with digestion, and help you lose weight when your metabolism slows down.